siddheshkadam/pepithon-WTC/README.md

 12. How to send email using the GMail SMTP server from a PHP page?
 [WRITE YOUR NAME]

-13. How to configure and send email from Jenkins?
-[WRITE YOUR NAME]
+13. How to install and configure Email Notification in Jenkins?
+[Rishabh]

 14. How to configure XAMPP to send mail from localhost?
 [WRITE YOUR NAME]